heter13/cse15l-lab-reports/lab-report-1-week-2.md

 Hello students of CS15L.
 It has come to my attention that you need some assistance in remote access.

-Fret not, for in this tutorial, I will show you how to access your CS15L account and get started with remote coding.
+Fret not, for in this tutorial, I will show you how to access your CS15L account and get started with remote acess.

 ---
 ## **Visual Studio Code**